 D. Listed Species Locations

 1. Where any suitable habitat or evidence is found of the presence of listed species within the certified facility, the Licensee shall report those locations to, and confer with, the appropriate regulatory agencies for possible additional pre-clearing surveys, including those specified in E-F below, and to identify potential mitigation, or avoidance recommendations.
 If pre-clearing surveys are required, they shall be timed to be reasonably compatible with the construction schedule, considering the anticipated date for the start of construction within a certified facility.
-The Licensee shall not construct in areas where evidence of listed species was identified during the initial survey until the particular listed species issues have been resolved as follows: If listed wildlife species are found, their presence shall be reported to the DEP Siting Coordination Office, the appropriate DEP District Office(s), the FWC, the appropriate WMD, the appropriate local government(s), the USFWS, and the National Park Service as appropriate.
+The Licensee shall not construct in areas where evidence of listed species was identified during the initial survey until the particular listed species issues have been resolved as follows: If listed wildlife species are found, their presence shall be reported to the DEP Siting Coordination Office, the DEP Central District Office, the FWC, the appropriate WMD, the appropriate local government(s), the USFWS, and the National Park Service as appropriate.

 2. If avoidance of state-listed wildlife species is not feasible, the Licensee shall consult with the FWC to determine the steps appropriate for the species involved to avoid, minimize, mitigate, or otherwise appropriately address potential impacts.
-For wildlife species, these steps shall be memorialized in a Wildlife Management Plan and submitted to the FWC.
+For wildlife species, these steps shall be documented in a Wildlife Management Plan and submitted to the FWC.

 [Article IV, Sec.
 9, Fla.
 Constitution; Sections 379.2291, 403.526 and 403.5113(2), F.S.; and Chapter 68A-27, F.A.C.]